 What does a Viazul bus ticket look like

-If you’re old enough to remember dot matrix printers, this is going to be a blast from the past.
-If you’re not old enough, then this is going to amuse you.
-Here’s what a ticket looks like.
+Here’s what a ticket looks like when you buy a Viazul Bus ticket in person.
 Check your ticket carefully!
 And keep it safe.
 If you lose it you’re stuffed.
 You may be able to get it reprinted if you can prove that the ticket is for you.
 There may be a fee.
 Or you may just end up buying another ticket.

 If you’re buying multiple tickets at the same time, they will scroll forward the paper but you’ll probably end up with multiple bus journeys on the same piece of paper.